Why Organisational Memory Matters More Than AI Agents Right Now

 The Agent-First Mistake

-When organisations begin planning AI deployments, they typically start with capability.
+When organisations start planning AI deployments, they usually start with capability.
 What can agents do?
-Which tasks can be automated?
-Which workflows can be reduced from hours to minutes?
+Which tasks can we automate?
+Which workflows can we cut from hours to minutes?

-Starting with agent capability before establishing memory infrastructure is like hiring an exceptional analyst and giving them no access to historical data, no context on how decisions have been made, no documentation of past work, and no record of what the organisation has already tried.
+Starting with agent capability before building memory is like hiring a brilliant analyst, then giving them no historical data, no context on past decisions, no record of previous work, and no way to see what the organisation has already tried.

-The analyst may be brilliant.
-They will still produce weaker work than a competent analyst with full access to everything the organisation knows.
+That analyst might be excellent.
+They'll still do weaker work than a competent analyst who can access everything the organisation knows.

-The fix is not a better agent.
-It is better memory.
+The fix isn't a better agent.
+It's better memory.

 What Organisational Memory Actually Is

-Organisational memory is the accumulated, accessible knowledge that reflects how an organisation thinks, decides, and operates.
+Organisational memory is the knowledge an organisation has built up about how it thinks, decides, and works.

 It includes: